neondatabase/website/content/docs/guides/branch-promote.md

 ```
 </details>

-## Rename the new branch to the name of the old branch
+## Rename the new branch to the name of the old primary branch

-Optionally, you can rename the new branch to the name of the old branch.
-The [Update branch](https://api-docs.neon.tech/reference/updateprojectbranch) API request shown below renames the new branch from `dev_branch_2` to `dev_branch_1`.
+Rename the new branch to the name of the old branch, which was `main`.
+The [Update branch](https://api-docs.neon.tech/reference/updateprojectbranch) API request shown below renames the new branch from `recovery_branch` to `main`.

 <CodeBlock shouldWrap>